shalakadeshpande/word-chain-solver/readme.md

 ## Steps to execute
+- make sure src/main/resources is added to source folder in eclipse
+- make sure there are no white spaces in folder/directory names
-Execute mainApp.java in src/main/java to start the program
+- Execute mainApp.java in src/main/java to start the program
 ## Resources needed
 Uses words.txt file in resources folder as Dictionary source